rmsolgi/geneticalgorithm/README.md

 minimized_func.cache_clear()
 ```

+## How to compare efficiency of several versions of GA optimization

+To compare efficiency of several versions of GA optimization (such as several values of several hyperparamenters or including/excepting some actions like oppositions) u should make some count of simulations and compare results using some statistical test.
+I have realized this logic [here](https://github.com/PasaOpasen/ab-testing-results-difference)

-## Hints on how to adjust genetic algorithm's parameters
+## Hints on how to adjust genetic algorithm's parameters (from `geneticalgorithm` package)

 In general the performance of a genetic algorithm or any evolutionary algorithm
 depends on its parameters.
 Parameter setting of an evolutionary algorithm is important.
 Usually these parameters are adjusted based on experience and by conducting a sensitivity analysis.